MITgcm/MITgcm/doc/phys_pkgs/gmredi.rst

 This is the form of the GM parameterization as applied by Danabasoglu and McWilliams (1995) :cite:`danabasoglu:95`, employed in the GFDL Modular Ocean Model (MOM) versions 1 and 2.

-Note that in MITgcm, the variables containing the GM bolus streamfunction are:
+Note that in MITgcm, the variables for the GM bolus streamfunction :varlink:`GM_PsiX` and :varlink:`GM_PsiY` are defined:

 .. math::